Registering to vote

 British Overseas Territories

-British Overseas Territories citizens have the same status as Commonwealth citizens and are entitled to register as electors in respect of all elections, if they also fulfil the age and residence requirements for such registration and are not subject to any other legal incapacity.
+British Overseas Territories citizens have the same status as Commonwealth citizens.
+They are entitled to register as electors in respect of all elections, if they also fulfil the age and residence requirements for such registration and are not subject to any other legal incapacity.

 British Overseas Territories